moumar/beads/packages/Processing/README.txt

 -- 2. Copy the Beads library into the Processing libraries directory --

 Processing has a directory that contains 3rd party libraries.
 This is a directory called "libraries" inside the Processing sketchbook directory.
 Look in Processing's preferences to see where the sketchbook directory is, or change it.
-Move the "Beads" directory from the "Beads Processing Tutorial" directory into the libraries folder.
+Move the "beads" directory from the "beads_processing" directory into the libraries folder.
 Restart Processing.
-From the "Sketch" menu you should be able to see the "Beads" library in the list of libraries that are available for import.
+From the "Sketch" menu you should be able to see the "beads" library in the list of libraries that are available for import.

 -- 3. Work through the examples --